triforceGuy/TabManage/README.md

 	- What can I do better?:
 		Eri: I have to understand more about the existing code.
 My first sprint took way longer than my estimate and did not work well due to the lack of knowleadge about REACT/HTML/Javascript/CSS.
 		Sarah: I can do better about actually pulling from the master and practicing git.
 		Nick: I can split up my work into smaller parts in order to push more frequently.
 This sprint I had one large commit rather than smaller ones.
-One thing that can help me imporve upon this is doing a better job planning.
+One thing that can help me imporve upon this is doing a better job planning the code out better prior to working on it.
 		Jessy: I know that I can do better staying on top of the chat.
 I didn't have the notifications on for so long but just recently turned them on.
 		Bianca: I can stay on top of my tasks better.
 To make sure I implement this change, I will complete and move my tasks over throughout the week instead of at the very end.
 	- What Might Be Impeding Us from Performing Better?